M-Nabhan-Kashif/crustydb-labs-cs347-fall24/docs/lab2-heapfile.md

 _Due Date: Tuesday, October 29th, 2024 at 11:59 am (Noon)_

+Important!
+I have updated the following files.
+Please make sure to use the up-to-date files in this repo:

+- `src/common/src/testutil.rs`
+- `src/storage/heapstore/src/heapfile.rs`
+- `src/storage/heapstore/src/storage_manager.rs`

-In this lab you will continue building a storage manager that uses heapfiles to store values/data.
+In this lab, you will continue building a storage manager that uses heapfiles to store values/data.
 As a reminder, in CrustyDB the storage manager (a.k.a the **SM**) is responsible for persisting all data to disk.
 An SM in Crusty is agnostic to what is being stored, as it takes a request to store a